peramee/ecommerce-analytics-pipeline/README.md

 ### Option A:

-Use the shell file that runs the Python environment setup, runs the transformations (in DBT only), and opens the streamlit dashboard of the results:
+Use the shell file that runs the Python environment setup, runs the dbt transformations, and opens the streamlit dashboard of the results:

 ```bash
 chmod +x run_local.sh